Kory111111111111111111/Chorgi/README.md

 # Chorgi - MIDI Music Generator

-## Important Announcement: I am currently working on converting this to VST3, as I said before so not expect this before the 1.0 release, but I am actively working on it and will implement it as soon as it has the same performance as the Python version.
+## Important Announcement:

+I am currently working on converting this to VST3, in doing so I am realizing the entire UI will need to be rebuilt.
+0.9.0 will be the last build for the next week or so while I slowly learn C++ and convert Python to C++, I have implemented the core functions already, at this point I am trying to implement the different chord and melody logics which are also being almost entirely rebuilt.
+Once the VST3 version funnctions at the same level the Python version does I will upload the VST3 and will continue to stick with VST3 as the primary format as it is the most common.
+I will also at some point wrap it into AUv3 for Logic Pro users, currently most other popular DAWs support VST3.

 ## Description